 The Impeachment Legal Questions Project is a joint public education initiative of CREW and Protect Democracy that seeks to identify and address legal questions relating to the congressional impeachment inquiry on President Donald J. Trump.
 Information on relevant procedures, precedent, and laws will be posted on a rolling basis as issues emerge.
-For further information please contact the project at 202-408-5565 or [email protected].

 Legal Questions and Answers on Impeachment

 The Constitution declares that “high Crimes and Misdemeanors” are impeachable offenses.
 Is abuse of public office a “high crime or misdemeanor”?

 Yes.
 “High crimes and misdemeanors” is a term of art that predates the U.S. Constitution by 400 years.
 The British used the term “high crimes and misdemeanors” to refer to a set of violations of trust in public (“high”) office.
 To the British, the phrase “high crimes and misdemeanors” described misconduct in the form of “damage to the state in such forms as misapplication of funds, abuse of official power, neglect of duty, encroachment on Parliament’s prerogatives, corruption, and betrayal of trust.”

 To the Framers and their contemporaries, acting with these British precedents in mind, abuse of public office was central to the meaning of “high crimes and misdemeanors.”